FoxChrisRealTheGit/react-stylux/README.md

 * added Table1 and Table2
 * fixed horizontal ticker 1
 * added animation path to blocks (feature not fully implemented)
+* moved most children to array into componentdidmount to set children on state

 * readme updated for changes